snowyu/amforth/trunk/doc/source/index.rst

 RAM for the core system.
 A similar code for the MSP430 fits into 8KB flash.
 The MSP430 info flash is used for similar purposes as the EEPROM for the AVR8 platform.

+The 32-bit variants for ARM and RISC-V are experimental.
+They share high-level code with the 16-bit variants.

 Work In Progress
 ................